AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-use-condition-presets.md

 1. (Optional) If required, you can override the action applied to the attributes.

     Do one of the following:
-    For any attribute, select one of the following actions from the Action drop-down.
+    For any attribute, select one of the following actions from the Action drop-down or from the toolbar.
         - Include
         - Exclude
         - Passthrough